You can request the 2-week sample kit either through your UCB sales representative or by calling UCBCares at 844-599-CARE (2273).

 Adjunctive therapy: In the placebo-controlled clinical trials, the most frequently seen adverse reaction with VIMPAT was dizziness (31% vs 8% placebo).
 Other common adverse reactions occurring in ≥10 percent of VIMPAT-treated patients, and greater than placebo, were headache, nausea, and diplopia.

-Monotherapy: In the clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (observed at a higher rate of ≥2%).
+Monotherapy: In the clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (occurred at a higher rate of ≥2%).

 The loading dose should be administered with medical supervision considering the VIMPAT pharmacokinetics and increased incidence of CNS adverse reactions.

 Dosage adjustments are recommended for patients with mild or moderate hepatic impairment or severe renal impairment.
 Use in patients with severe hepatic impairment is not recommended.
-Dose titration should be performed with caution in all patients with renal and/or hepatic impairment.
+Perform dose titration with caution in all patients with renal and/or hepatic impairment.

 VIMPAT is a Schedule V controlled substance.